sodascope/react-native-redux-api-boilerplate/README.md

 - Platform independent TabBar implementation
 - React-native-router-flux as router implementation (using Scene instead of Route)
 - redux-api-middleware for external api call
+- now using fetch-everywhere for cross platform global fetch
 - Using redux-logger for logging
 - ES6 syntax throughout
 - Code organized in simple directory structure